Universal-Connect-Project/ucw-app/README.md

 That's it!
 If you have questions, please reach out to us.

 The images for this repo are available on [DockerHub](https://hub.docker.com/repositories/universalconnectfoundation)

+_Note, if you get an error stating anything like `failed to authorize`, or `failed to fetch oauth token`, or a `401 Unauthorized`, you will need to run `docker login` from your terminal, prior to running `docker compose up`_

 ## Getting Started (in development)
 1. clone the repo